Data Driven Content Marketing: How to Leverage Research

 Make citation frictionless.
 Include suggested citation text on your report landing page.
 Create embeddable chart images with pre-formatted HTML.
 Publish key statistics in a format that's easy to copy and paste.
 Every barrier you remove between "this is interesting" and "I'll cite this in my article" increases your citation rate.
 Monitor for unlinked mentions using tools like Ahrefs Content Explorer or Google Alerts.
 When someone references your findings without linking, a polite outreach email converts roughly 10 to 15% of unlinked mentions into actual backlinks.

-Maintaining research credibility over time
+How do you maintain research credibility over time

 Data driven content marketing builds authority over years.
 One credibility mistake can erode it in a day.
 Protect your research reputation with rigorous standards.